Is YouTube TV the best cable option for cordcutters?

 There are a few things that differentiate live TV streaming services: price, channels, and how the service works.
 Youtube TV offers a solid middleground in all of these categories for cord cutters

-YouTube TV is $35 (with a one month free trial available), which is par for the course for streaming services (Hulu starts at $40; Sling TV starts at $20 for its barebones option).
-As of August 2017, YouTube TV is available in the following markets:
+YouTube TV is $35 (with a one month free trial available; starting March 13 new members will need to pay $40 while current members are grandfathered in), which is par for the course for streaming services (Hulu starts at $40; Sling TV starts at $20 for its barebones option).
+As of March 2018, YouTube TV is available in the following markets:

-There are YouTube TV apps available for Android and iOS (both iPhone and iPad), and you can access it on your computer browser, but if you want to stream it to your television your only option is with a Chromecast – no Roku or Apple TV option available as of yet.
-That’s annoying if you already have one of those devices, but you do get a complementary Chromecast once you pay for your first month, so it’s not necessarily a deal breaker.
+There are YouTube TV apps available for Android and iOS (both iPhone and iPad), and you can access it on your computer browser, as well as major streaming platforms like Roky and Apple TV.
+You also get a complementary Chromecast once you pay for your first month that you can use to stream.

 (I still don’t totally understand why the Chromecast is round, either, but that too is not a deal breaker and I expect it’s for some reason that someone much smarter than me at Google understands.)